 What is sustainability

-United Nations Brundtland Commission defined sustainability as “meeting the needs of the present without compromising the ability of future generations to meet their own needs.”
-Sustainable practices support ecological, human, and economic health and vitality.
+The United Nations Brundtland Commission defined sustainability as ’meeting the needs of the present without compromising the ability of future generations to meet their own needs.’
+Sustainable practices are fundamental in fostering ecological, human, and economic health and vitality.

 United Nations agenda 2030